metrostroi-repo/metrostroi_beta/README.md

 Copyright (C) 2015-2016 oldy.
 All rights reserved.

+*81-702 Д
+*81-703 Е
+*– Ев
+*81-704 Ем
+*81-705 Ема
+*81-706 Емх
+*81-707 Еж
+*81-708 Еж1
+*81-710 Еж3
+*81-713 Ев3

-Models of metrocar 81-703 (E type), 81-704 and 81-705 (Ema type) belongs to their corresponding author.
+All the models listed above belongs to their corresponding author.
+This cars itself, its corresponding models of switches, buttons, sounds of engines and pneumatics also belongs to their corresponding author.
 These models of cars can only be used as addons in Steam Workshop as additions for Metrostroi simulator (Garrys Mod Modification)
 These files can only be redistributed for use with the Metrostroi simulator.
 It is forbidden to use all of these models and materials for any commercial purposes without a permission from the author.
 It is forbidden to make any changes in these files in any derivative projects without an explicit permission from the author.